SalomePlatform/sat/doc/src/installation_of_sat.rst

 2. recompile only a part of the application

-It is possible to recompile only a part of the products (those we need to modify et recompile).
+It is possible to recompile only a part of the products (those we need to modify and recompile).
 To enter this (partial recompilation mode), one has initialy to copy the binaries from *BINARIES-XXX* to *INSTALL*, and do the path substitutions by using the **install_bin.sh** script:

 .. code-block:: bash